Frequently Asked Questions

 It’s really easy!
 All of our research labs welcome undergrads, and many Biology majors choose to do several semesters of undergraduate research.
 We also offer an undergraduate certificate program in biological research, which allows you to gain additional scientific communication and presentation skills and looks great on your resume.

-Our department is a great place for pre-med students.
+Our division is a great place for pre-med students.
 You can have any major as a pre-med, so the most important thing is to follow your passion.
 If you are excited about biology, we have a pre-medical track in the Bachelor of Science in Biology degree plan that is designed to meet your prerequisites and give you a foundation to prepare for the MCAT.
 We also offer a minor in neuroscience for students who are specifically interested in the biology of the brain.
-If you choose a major outside of the natural sciences, our department has a pre-med minor to help you prepare for medical school.
+If you choose a major outside of the natural sciences, our division has a pre-med minor to help you prepare for medical school.
 For more information about all the resources available for premedical students at TWU, check out the Pre-Health Resources page on the TWU website.

-What about other health professions: pre-dental, pre-PA, preoptometry, pre-pharmacy?
+What about other health professions: pre-dental, pre-PA, pre-optometry, pre-pharmacy?
 Do you have options for those students as well?

 Absolutely!
-The Biology Department is a great fit for all pre-health students.
+The Biology Division is a great fit for all pre-health students.
 We recommend that pre-dental, pre-optometry, and pre-pharmacy students choose the pre-med track in the Bachelor of Science in Biology degree plan.
 Students planning to apply to a physician assistant program should choose the pre-PA track in the Bachelor of Science in Biology degree plan, which was designed to specifically meet prerequisites for PA school.
 For more information about all the resources available for pre-medical students at TWU, check out the Pre-Health Resources page on the TWU website.

-The Bachelor of Science in Medical Technology is a highly specialized degree plan designed to prepare students for a career as a clinical laboratory scientist.
+The Bachelor of Science in Medical Laboratory Sciences is a highly specialized degree plan designed to prepare students for a career as a clinical laboratory scientist.
 This is an exciting and expanding career field that is expected to increase in importance as medical diagnostic technologies continue to advance.
-Our medical technology programs includes 3 years of coursework at TWU, followed by a year of coursework and hands-on clinical diagnostic rotations at one of our three clinical partner sites.
+Our medical technology program includes 3 years of coursework at TWU, followed by a year of coursework and hands-on clinical diagnostic rotations at one of our three clinical partner sites.
 After graduation, you will be ready to take a certification exam to become a clinical laboratory scientist.

 Where can I go for more information about your program?